 That’s a big question!
-You have the money, do you buy that high quality lens that you’ve been looking at for a year?
-Your grandma gave you a thousand dollars; do you buy the sophisticated camera that everybody’s been raving about?
+You have the money, so should you buy that high-quality lens that you’ve been looking at for a year?
+Your Grandma gave you a thousand dollars; do you buy the sophisticated camera that everybody’s been raving about?
 A loony truck driver crashed into your car and your insurance money’s come through!
-You figure, you don’t need another car… Should you upgrade all your photography gear?
+You figure you don’t need another car… Should you upgrade all your photography gear?

-Do you know your gear well enough to work with it in a storm?
-Can you press the right buttons in the pitch black of a new moon night on top of a mountain without a torch and with only the stars that lit the way up?
+Do you know your camera gear well enough to work with it in a storm?
+Can you press the right buttons in the pitch black of a new moon night on top of a mountain without a torch and with only the stars that lit the way up to the top?

-Digital Cameras come with a large number of buttons and dials on top, on the back, and in front of the camera body… the VR and IS lenses come with around 3-4 buttons just for them… CAN YOU HANDLE THEM?
+Digital Cameras come with quite a few buttons and dials on top, on the back, and in front of the camera body… the VR/IS/OSS lenses come with around 3-4 buttons… Then there are all the functions that are buried deep in the menu system.
+CAN YOU HANDLE THEM ALL?

-Same thing applies for the learning curve… there are a tonne of new things that you’ll have to tackle once you get new equipment.
-This is especially true if you’re upgrading from consumer digital equipment to prosumer equipment while the jump from film to digital is even greater.
+Remember that there are many new things that you’ll have to learn about once you get new equipment.
+This is especially true if you’re upgrading from a mobile phone or bridge camera to a prosumer DSLR or Mirrorless camera.